 How interspecific differences in selection alter investment in sexual traits relative to investment in other aspects of life history, and the role of these differences in creating diversity.

-Dr Matt Tinsley (Lecturer)
+Dr Matt Tinsley (Senior Lecturer)

 The ecology and evolution of host-parasite interactions in invertebrate and vertebrate systems, focusing on ageing-immunity interactions, the influence of parasites in biological invasions and the influences of symbiosis and parasitism on sexual reproduction.

-Dr Mario Vallejo-Marin (Lecturer)
+Dr Mario Vallejo-Marin (Associate Professor)